 Park City is known as a world-class resort community because of its distinct and recognizable brand, a seamless network of multimodal transportation, and interconnected resorts.
 Park City has struck a unique balance between tourism and sustaining an exceptional local quality of life.
 Tourism remains a chief driver of Park City's economy due to its accessibility, quality snow, and great summer weather.
 World-renowned recreational opportunities and an expansive trail network are the center of activity, complemented by multi-seasonal special events and unique, locally owned businesses.
 Park City full and part-time residents recognize the exceptional benefits the economic base provides and the paramount importance of fostering and expanding the resort economy in harmony with community values.
-The total City Manager recommended budget for this Council Goal is \$26,576,266, up from \$23,554,736.
+The total City Manager recommended budget for this Council Goal is \$27,978,214 down from \$31,045,948.
+Budgets were reallocated in order to preserver or direct funding to critical and top priorities.